Provision a Swarm cluster with Docker Machine

 HOST_NODE_NAME in the previous

-Note: These command rely on Docker Swarm’s hosted discovery service, Docker Hub.
+Note: These commands rely on Docker Swarm’s hosted discovery service, Docker Hub.
 If Docker Hub or your network is having issues, these commands may fail.
 Check the Docker Hub status page for service availability.
-If the problem Docker Hub, you can wait for it to recover or configure other types of discovery backends.
+If the problem is Docker Hub, you can wait for it to recover or configure other types of discovery backends.

 Connect node environments with Machine